axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 * 💣 FIX: counters were set in a wrong way.
 Graphs of values in the last N days were wrong
 * ↗️ UPDATE: css update of default theme
+* ↗️ UPDATE: fix php warnings in some classes

 #### 2023-03-05: v0.159